 Fascinating Facts About Human Teeth

 Our teeth are marvelous structures, each with its unique characteristics and functions.
 The enamel is the hardest part of our body, serving to protect our teeth from the daily wear and tear.
-Moreover, teeth are as distinctive as fingerprints, making them an invaluable tool for identification.
+Moreover, teeth, including the often problematic canine tooth, are as distinctive as fingerprints, making them an invaluable tool for identification and sometimes the source of canine tooth pain in humans.

 Enamel: The Shield of Our Teeth